wp-plugins/bepro-listings/readme.txt

 >  **Visual Form Builder**
 >
-> * Use our visual [Form Builder Addon](https://www.beprosoftware.com/shop/bepro-listings-form-builder/) to create a custom front end form.
+> * Use our visual [Form Builder Addon](https://www.beprosoftware.com/shop/bepro-listings-form-builder/) to create **unlimited custom front end forms** and listing types.
 Gather info for, google maps, galleries, and so much more.
 Search and filter submissions like any other listing.
 We challenge you to find another **directory form builder** with the features of BePro Listings.
 >
 >

 Our Addons provide lots of new ways to customize your listings experinece.
 Current available add-ons include:

-	1. Form Builder (NEW) - Use the drag and drop interface to create your own front end upload form
+	1. Form Builder (NEW) - Use the drag and drop interface to create multiple front end upload forms and listing types
 	2. Contact - Receive notifications when someone submits a listing.
 Also add a contact form to your listing detail pages.
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
 Also link videos from sites like, youtube, vimeo, & dailymotion.
 Uploaded videos are played using HTML5 or fallback to flassh